jeromeetienne/webaudiox/README.md

 var buffer	= WebAudiox.getBufferFromJsfx(context, lib)
 ```

 You can see the
 [file on github](https://github.com/jeromeetienne/webaudiox/blob/master/lib/webaudiox.jsfx.js).
 You can watch an usage
 [example live](https://jeromeetienne.github.io/webaudiox//examples/jsfx.html)
 and check its
 [source](https://github.com/jeromeetienne/webaudiox/blob/master/examples/jsfx.html).

-## WebAudiox.loadBuffer
+## webaudiox.loadbuffer.js

 It is helper to load sound.
 it is a function which load the sound from an ```url``` and decode it.